Platform

 GPCRs are characterized by their seven transmembrane domains, and function in ternary complexes that form with extracellular ligands and intracellular transducer proteins.
 Extracellular ligand binding initiates intracellular signaling pathways which control many aspects of cell biology.

-Each step in GPCR activation involves subtle conformational changes that have historically been challenging to reproduce outside of the cell, and this has significantly limited the application of many enabling modern drug discovery technologies.
+Each step in GPCR activation involves subtle conformational changes that have historically been challenging to reproduce outside of the cell, and this has limited the application of many enabling modern drug discovery technologies.

 GPCRs are in all cells of the body and control important biological processes.